Bitcoin-ABC/bitcoin-abc/doc/standards/bip21-ecash-additions.md

 6. eCash supports multiple outputs

 -   Each additional output must include both a valid `addr` and valid `amount` for the URI to be valid.
+-   `addr` values must be valid cashaddresses that pass checksum validation for the `ecash` prefix.
+The prefix itself is not required.
 -   There is no spec limitation on the number of additional outputs a BIP21 URI may request.
 However, there are practical limitations.
 The node will not broadcast a transaction greater than 100KB, and QR codes cannot store more than 4,296 alphanumeric characters.
 -   Addresses may be repeated.
 You may send more than one output to the same address.
 -   If `op_return_raw` is specified, the output index of each specified output will be determined by its order in the URI.
 If no `op_return_raw` is specified, the output index of each specified output may not necessarily correspond to its order in the URI.